CLIMATE CHANGE & GLOBAL WARMING

 Also, during the 2005 a global warming resolution was reviewed and voted on by NMPHA conference attendees.

 The definition of environmental racism is defined as the placement of hazardous materials in areas of high minority individuals or economically destitute populations.
 Native American lands have been a place where high levels of radioactive materials have been dumped.
 Hispanic populations are more likely to live near hazardous landfill sites, and African American populations are more likely to live near industrial facilities and uncontrolled toxic waste sites.

 In New Mexico, disproportionate dumping, storing, and producing hazardous materials has caused toxic air, land and water which have increased the risk of health problems and shorter life spans.
+In 2005, the President of the Navajo Nation, Joe Shirley, Jr., signed the Diné Natural Resources Protection Act which banned uranium mining and processing on Navajo land.
 In October 2011, NMPHA was represented by Mallery Downs, NMPHA Co-President Elect, at an EPA meeting on environmental justice.
 The statement provided to EPA is below and states that all uranium mining should be banned to protect the health of New Mexicans.
 The EPA 2014 Environmental Justice Plan is also posted below.